telerik/blazor-docs/testing/unit-testing-with-bunit.md

 ## bUnit Limitations

 A known limitation of bUnit is that it does not run JavaScript.
 So, if the components use some JSInterop, one should emulate `IJSRuntime`.
-You may find some more details here: https://bunit.dev/docs/test-doubles/emulating-ijsruntime.html.
+You can find some more details in the [bUnit documentation](https://bunit.dev/docs/test-doubles/emulating-ijsruntime.html).

 ## Testing the Telerik UI for Blazor Components with bUnit